 The ISEA offers scholarships to help sons or daughters of association members become teachers.
 Applicants must be a member of the NEA Student Program and have completed 60 semester hours (or equivalent) or they must be considered a junior at the college or university in which they are enrolled.
 A statement of enrollment in the teacher education program is also required.
-In addition, applicants must also indicate by their transcript and a written statement their intent to become a teacher.
-The deadline for applications is January 15.
+In addition, applicants must indicate by their transcript and a written statement their intent to become a teacher.
+The deadline for application is January 15.

 The Roland and Dorothy Ross Scholarship Award for ISEA members who are secondary guidance counselors is in memory of Roland and Dorothy Ross.
 It is administered by Wells Fargo Bank with assistance from the ISEA.
 This Trust makes funds available for qualified individuals to further their education by their attendance and participation in classes or programs.
 Funds may be applied for by filling out the application and emailing it to email@example.com.
 These funds may ONLY be used for registration and materials for professional learning.
 NO TRAVEL or LODGING will be available through the scholarship.
 If meals are a part of the registration, the scholarship will cover what is included in the registration fee.